 First of a two-course sequence providing a culminating experience to seniors.
 Students will design a significant engineering project requiring engineering practice and development of alternatives and evaluation based on technical, financial and social considerations.
 Course will stress design methods, conceptualization, synthesis, creativity, open-ended design, economics, safety, team-building, component and system development.
 In the first course, projects normally will be conducted through preliminary design, with students working independently.
 Emphasis on written, graphic and oral communication, as well as technical content.
 Prerequisites:, ME 302 and ME 370.
-Concurrent prerequisite: ME 430.
+Concurrent prerequisite: ME 410 and ME 430.
+A minimum grade of C- is required for all prerequisites.